 - Expanding availability and access to specialty crops; and

 - Addressing local, regional, and national challenges confronting specialty crop producers.

-Are subawards allowed in the SCBG program?
-We are considering a project that would be a collaboration between our Organization and an Industry partner, and I am wondering if we are able to submit a proposal on with a subaward going to our an external industry partner to do a portion of the project work?
+Q. Are subawards allowed in the SCBG program?
+We are considering a project that would be a collaboration between our Organization and an Industry partner, and I am wondering if we are able to submit a proposal with a subaward going to our external industry partner to do a portion of the project work?

-Yes, subawards and subcontracts by the MDA’s SCB grantees are allowable and have been a part of previously approved projects.
+A. Yes, subawards and subcontracts by the MDA’s SCB grantees are allowable and have been a part of previously approved projects.